testingbot/Testingbot-Tunnel/README.markdown

 # TestingBot Tunnel

 This is a Java-based application to test websites on your local computer or staging environment with the TestingBot.com browser cloud.
-A secure connection is established between this tunnel and the TestingBot.com cloud.
+A secure connection is established between your machine and the TestingBot.com cloud.
 You can find more information on https://testingbot.com/support/other/tunnel

 About
 -------

-Whether you want to test on your local computer (localhost), on a staging server inside your LAN, or on a computer across VPN, our TestingBot Tunnel makes all of this possible in a secure and reliable way.
+Whether you want to test on your local computer (localhost), on a staging server inside your LAN, or on a computer across VPN, TestingBot Tunnel makes all of this possible in a secure and reliable way.

 You will no longer need to open up ports on your firewall or whitelist our IP range to run tests on your staging environment.
 Below are some of the features of the TestingBot Tunnel:

-* Fast: at our end of the tunnel we keep a cache of static content, to reduce traffic inside the tunnel.
+* Fast: at TestingBot's end of the tunnel we keep a cache of static content, to reduce traffic inside the tunnel.
 * Secure: based on an SSH Tunnel.
 * Robust: full HTTP(S) support, coded in Java
-* Easy to set up and use, supported on all platforms.
+* Easy to set up and use, supported on all operating systems.

 Prerequisites
 -------

 This version of the tunnel requires Java 8 or higher.
 If you'd like to run on Java < 8, please use [TestingBot Tunnel 1.21](https://github.com/testingbot/Testingbot-Tunnel/tree/TestingBotTunnel-1.21) (no longer maintained)

 **NOTE:** If you use the containerized tunnel, Java is not needed.
 See below under the *Docker*-header.

 Install
 -------

 To start the tunnel, enter the following command:
-    java -jar testingbot-tunnel.jar key secret
+    `java -jar testingbot-tunnel.jar key secret`

 You can obtain a free key and secret from https://testingbot.com/members/user/edit